 Training content must be constantly reviewed to ensure it remains operationally relevant.
-Adjustments should be made, incorporating lessons learned from particular events.6 A regular exchange of trainers who return to frontline roles and vice versa is considered good practice in guaranteeing training reflects operational reality.7 Further, the skills and knowledge intended to be gained and maintained by officers should be tested periodically.8 equipment such as shields or helmets, through restraint tools such as handcuffs, to offensive equipment, including batons, chemical irritants, water cannons, kinetic impact rounds, conducted energy weapons (including taser), etc.
+Adjustments should be made, incorporating lessons learned from particular events.
+A regular exchange of trainers who return to frontline roles and vice versa is considered good practice in guaranteeing training reflects operational reality.
+Further, the skills and knowledge intended to be gained and maintained by officers should be tested periodically.